analytixncs/analytix-docs/docs/informer/informer-javascript.md

 - **AggregatationValue** - This is the field that you holds the value that you are examining.
 This may be the Rep Revenue, Invoice Revenue, etc.
 - **CurrentYear/PreviousYear** - These could be based on todays date (in the sample PowerScripts they are), but you can use any Year values that you would like for these (I would rename them if you do.)

->  **NOTE:** If you need your aggregation to be at multiple levels and the calculation is not a percentage the relies on the hierarchy, you can get by with a single aggregation.
-For example, if you just wanted the difference between years for Advertiser by Rep, Advertiser and Rep, you would only need a single groupKey of 'Advertiser-Rep', but if you were calculating percentages that you wanted to view at each level, you would need to create a groupKey for each level.
+>  **NOTE:** If you need your aggregation to be at multiple levels and the calculation is not a percentage that relies on the hierarchy, you can get by with a single aggregation.
+For example, if you just wanted the difference between years for Advertiser by Rep, Advertiser (by itself) and Rep(by itself), you would only need a single groupKey of 'Advertiser-Rep', but if you were calculating percentages that you wanted to view at each level, you would need to create a groupKey for each of the three levels.

 **PowerScript #1 - Create Year Fields**

+This script will create a separate field for each year from the date field you use for `$record.DateField`.
+The field name will be the year plus whatever you replace `-FieldName_1` with.
+For example, if you want the `NetRevenue` to be broken into each Issue year you would make the following replacements:

+- `$record.DateField` **changed to** `$record.IssueDate`
+- `${transactionYearToCompare}-FieldName_1` changed to `${transactionYearToCompare}-NeRevenue`
+- `$record.AggregatationValue` **changed to** `$record.NetRevenue`

+The result being fields in the format of `2020-NetRevenue`, `2021-NetRevenue`, etc.

 ```javascript
 // Extract Year from transaction date